dsturg/dsturg.github.io/_pages/about.md

 About me
 ------
 I am a computational staff scientist in the [Laboratory for Receptor Biology and Gene Expression, within the National Cancer Institute](https://ccr.cancer.gov/laboratory-of-receptor-biology-and-gene-expression).
-I am interested in how different cells differentially deploy essentially the same gene content, to give rise to a host of specialized phenotypes and functions.
-By integrating analysis of heterogeneous high-throughput datasets, I seek to understand the mechanisms that control the regulation of gene expression.
-Much of my focus has been on mechanisms that function after transcription, including RNA processing, splicing, and more recently, RNA modifications.
+My research addresses the question of how cells can differentially deploy essentially the same gene content, to give rise to a host of specialized phenotypes and functions.
+By integrating analysis of diverse omics datasets, I seek to understand the mechanisms that control the regulation of gene expression.
+Much of my focus has been on mechanisms that function after transcription, including RNA processing, splicing, and RNA modification.

 Publications
 ------